ACertainCoder/DBM-Mods/README.md

 A: Not all!
 Sometimes I'm just editing some stuff that makes it better and leave a comment who was the original creator.

 Q: Where do I get my ideas?
-A: Mostly it's stuff that I was dreaming of when as I started using DBM or a suggestion from a user that nobody is looking at.
+A: Mostly it's stuff that I was dreaming of when I started using DBM or a suggestion from a user that nobody is looking at.